 HP PCL only.
 Matches the host's Paper Drawer 2 command with a physical paper source from the printer.
 When the host sends a command to the printer to feed from paper drawer 2, the printer will feed from the paper source assigned to paper drawer 2.
 Consult the printer's user's guide for the available paper sources and respective numbers.
-Refer to the "Operation - Twinax" chapter of this User's Guide for more information.
+Refer to page 4-9 of this User's Guide for more information.